 Anxiety disorders are disorders where a person feels anxious in a pervasive, strong, or unnecessary kind of way.
 Typically this impairs a person’s life in some way through the increased anxiety or stress they might feel.

 Stress disorders are a type of anxiety disorder caused by something specific within a person's environment.
-Other anxiety disorders have no real apparent cause or are caused by something that isn’t rational in some
+Other anxiety disorders have no real apparent cause or are caused by something that isn’t rational.

-Stress disorders have a recognizable stressor, either an event or thing within the environment, that threatens a person, and causes some degree of stress or anxiety to them.
-Oftentimes these stressors can be significant events and major changes within a person's life.
-These stressors can include people in a person’s life.
+Stress disorders have a recognizable stressor, either an event or object within the environment, that threatens a person and causes some degree of stress or anxiety to them.
+Often, these stressors can be significant events and major changes within a person's life; stressors can even be other people in a person’s life.

 Stressors such as these can lead to stress disorders.
 Symptoms that can disrupt a person's life may include insomnia or nightmares, jumpiness and irritability, and poor concentration.
-A person might have a short temper, they may practice avoidance or may emotionally withdraw from others.
-A person who has experienced traumatic stress may have flashbacks where they relive the events like it is happening to them in real time.
+A person might have a short temper, they may practice avoidance or they may emotionally withdraw from others.
+A person who has experienced traumatic stress may have flashbacks in which they relive the traumatic events, like it is happening to them in real time.

 There are two different types of stress disorders.
-The only difference between these two being the amount of time that the person displays the symptoms and displays this mental disorder.
+The only difference between these two is the amount of time that the person displays the symptoms.

 PTSD is very common for soldiers that are returning from the military duty, and the majority of PTSD cases come from this source.
 The terrible sights and sounds of war, as well as the constant stress of being in danger or of being attacked can lead to stress disorders.
 In addition, stress disorders can lead to the development of unhealthy coping strategies.

-People that have acute stress disorder or PTSD might develop problems with drugs or alcohol or resort to self harm as a way coping with the stress and anxiety.
+EXAMPLEPeople that have acute stress disorder or PTSD might develop problems with drugs or alcohol, or resort to self harm as a way coping with the stress and anxiety.

 Source: This work is adapted from Sophia Author Erick Taggart.